Overhead aerial of a monohull sail yacht on deep blue water, mast and foredeck seen from directly above

 Outside declared areaAnyNo cover without a cruising-area extension

-A few grounds carry restrictions we state plainly: Cuba, Haiti and Venezuela are restricted cruising areas under LMIS terms.
+A few grounds carry terms we state plainly: in Cuban, Colombian, Venezuelan and Haitian waters every deductible doubles, and confiscation, piracy and theft are excluded.
+Theft is only coverable if the boat is moored in a commercial marina agreed in writing beforehand.
 If a passage plan touches them, raise it before you go rather than after.

 Hurricane season dates: NOAA National Hurricane Center